Carole Radziwill To Take On Luann De Lesseps: ‘RHONY’ Storyline To Heat Up?

 “Dump Carole, she’s boring and gives nothing to the show,” one person wrote in reply to the tweet, where others added, “agreed Carole is so boring – she doesn’t party, she’s not funny, etc,” and “Carole needs to move out of the United States.
 Have u seen her nasty comments?”

 The report that the Twitter user commented on linked back to an original article by Radar Online, where sources reveal details about some footage where Luann is slamming her husband.
 This was taped before the wedding, around the time where she was working on rebuilding her trust with him.
-He had been caught cheating and she wasn’t thrilled about it.
+He had been caught cheating, and she wasn’t thrilled about it.

 Last year, all of the ladies questioned whether Luann’s decision to marry Thomas was a good idea.
 It’s no secret that they were all shocked after he was caught cheating.
 Luann was more concerned about how they would look as a couple rather than his betrayal.
-And before the wedding, she was caught on tape, slamming her soon-to-be husband.
+And before the wedding, she was caught on tape slamming her soon-to-be husband.

-“Like every bride, LuAnn was having doubts just before her wedding,” the source has revealed to Radar Online, adding, “What made things worse was that she had caught her husband-to-be cheating.”
+“Like every bride, LuAnn was having doubts just before her wedding,” the source revealed to Radar Online, adding, “What made things worse was that she had caught her husband-to-be cheating.”

-“LuAnn was worried that it would happen again and called her friend to get advice,” the source continues, sharing that Carole Radziwill wants to make this tape part of her storyline.
+“LuAnn was worried that it would happen again and called her friend to get advice,” the source continued, sharing that Carole Radziwill wants to make this tape part of her storyline.

 I'm revisiting my favorite sweatshirt.
 Love it!!
 Remember, Stop Talking. and my Stay Rad Tee? ????????Link in bio to get them on sale for Christmas. ????